jankner/meta-report/report.md

 ## Embedded Domain-Specific Languages

-A Domain-Specific Language (DSL) is a language that is focused on solving problems in particular domain.
+A Domain-Specific Language (DSL) is a language that is focused on solving problems in a particular domain.
 Some examples of well-known DSLs are: SQL for relational database queries, VHDL and Verilog for hardware design, TeX for for typesetting.